 “Cast all your anxieties upon Him, for He cares for you.”
 1 Peter 5:7

 However, I have been thinking for a few days about the significance of the verb translated as “cast upon.”
 It means simply to throw, and has a preposition as a prefix which tends to intensify the action in Greek.
-The meaning of the word directs us to aggressively throw away our cares to God, implying that we are really not sufficient to take care of them on our own
+The meaning of the word directs us to aggressively throw away our cares to God, implying that we are really not sufficient to take care of them on our own.

 How does this grammar apply to this beautiful verse?
 Casting your cares upon God, is not simply an action that you perform each day.
 Casting your cares upon God is an expression of your union with God through Christ.
 Because of God’s closeness and deep love, He shares with you the cares of your world.
-He knows and takes upon Himself those cares as you let go of them to Him.
+He knows and takes upon Himself those cares as you give them to Him.

 Dr. Terry Ellis